 This tutorial is part of the basic tutorial series for the data.world platform.
 See the article overview of basic tutorials for more information.

 In this tutorial we introduce writing SQL queries in the query panel of the workspace.
 A query in the context of data is a request for information written in a query language like SQL or SPARQL.
-Queries use a specified set of terms in a specific order with proscribed punctuation.
+Queries use a specified set of terms in a specific order with prescribed syntax.
 In addition to this tutorial we have many resources to help you learn about about querying on data.world including articles on query basics, working with existing queries, and using query templates.
 We also have complete documentation and a tutorial for SQL and SPARQL--the query languages used on data.world.

 After working through the tutorial you should be able to: